accordproject/techdocs/docs/logic-advanced-expr.md

 ## Foreach

-Foreach expressions allow to apply an expression of every element in an input array of values and returns a new array:
+Foreach expressions allow to apply an expression on every element in an input array of values and returns a new array:

 ```ergo